 No, you will need to submit your results with your application.

 Yes.
 Your offer will be conditional upon the successful completion of Year 12 and receiving your Certificate of Education from the state board.

 New South Wales HSC – High School Certificate

 SACE - South Australian Certificate of Education

 No. The scholarship process will be conducted as normal, with the eligibility criteria determined by the scholarship being applied for.
 For further information please visit our scholarship webpage.

 You can apply for a scholarship through the Bond website.
 Please note you will need to submit your study application before submitting your scholarship application, and you can apply for as many scholarships as you are eligible for.

-If you have completed Year 12 in the last two years, received a Queensland OP, interstate ATAR or International Baccalaureate (IB) Diploma result and have not undertaken any post-secondary studies, you will be considered for admission on the basis of your OP/ATAR/IB achievement and assessed against the program admission requirements.
-Queensland OP ineligible students may be considered for admission on the basis of their overall school achievement.
+If you have completed Year 12 in the last two years, received a Queensland OP or ATAR, interstate ATAR or International Baccalaureate (IB) Diploma result and have not undertaken any post-secondary studies, you will be considered for admission on the basis of your OP/ATAR/IB achievement and assessed against the program admission requirements.

 Bond offers an unparalleled personalised education and an extensive array of individual support services.
 Studying in small class sizes, Bond students have direct access to their academics.
 Students also have access to a range of services including the Academic Skills Centre, the Career Development Centre and more.